 As Emerson wrote in Representative Men, “In all nations, there are minds which incline to dwell in the conception of the fundamental Unity.”
 For him, religion meant to experience the eternal and universal within one’s own life.
 He was, I believe, striving to wrest control of our own and the world’s destiny from an external, transcendent Absolute, and to restore it to us as individual human beings.
 Motivated by this quest, Emerson found in the philosophy of the Upanishads, expressed as the oneness of atman and Brahman, the same infinite One that he identified as the Over-Soul.

-Emerson, who believed that we can, through intuition, attain unity the Over-Soul, saw universality in the individual and constructed upon that basis his philosophy of self-reliance.
+Emerson, who believed that we can, through intuition, attain unity with the Over-Soul, saw universality in the individual and constructed upon that basis his philosophy of self-reliance.
 For him, self-reliance indicates a profound trust in the self that possesses such infinite possibilities that it can, indeed, become one with the Over-Soul.
 This self transcends individual desire and possesses an absolute divinity.
 Here Emerson offers us a clear basis for human dignity.

 In the Buddhist canon we find this statement: “You are your own master.
 Could anyone else be your master?
 When you have gained control over your self, you have found a master of rare value.”

 The “self” referred to here is not a small, egoistical self—what Buddhism calls the “lesser self” (Jpn shoga).
 Rather, it is the Self that exists in the depths of our being—what Buddhism calls the “Greater Self” (Jpn taiga).